Antipurity/lenia-game/levels/README.md

 ---

-`api.read(actorName)`: syncs in-GPU state to our in-CPU actor object, namely, position+speed.
-After this, writing can proceed safely.
+`api.read(actorName)`: syncs in-GPU speed to our in-CPU actor object: position, speed, health, score.
+Usually useless, because they are intermittently synchronized anyway for other needs.

-(Yes, actors are updated in-GPU, so the engine can handle hundreds of thousands of actors.)

 ---

 `api.write(actorName)`: after changing an actor object's props, call this to sync changes to in-GPU state.

+(Yes, actors are updated in-GPU, so the engine can handle hundreds of thousands of actors.)

 ---